 How To Develop Your Singing Vibrato (Technique, Tips, Types)

-When you are singing vibrato, there is a simultaneous oscillation of two separate pitches.
-This kind of pitch change is caused by a change in air pressure and the tension in your vocal cords.
-It’s kind of like shaking your voice and there are multiple ways to do it.
+When singing vibrato, there is a simultaneous oscillation of two separate pitches.
+This kind of pitch change comes from a change in air pressure and the tension in your vocal cords.
+It’s kind of like shaking your voice and there are many ways to do it.

 Vibrato refers to the oscillation in frequency, while tremolo refers to the oscillation that happens quickly in amplitude with very small pitch changes.

 In a singer’s vibrato, there are usually pulses in both the amplitude and the timbre.
-A good vibrato is a constant pulsation of pitch, usually with changes in volume and timbre, that gives the tone a flexible, tender, and rich sound.
-This is why most of the singers use vibrato instead of straight tones.
+A good vibrato is a constant pulsation of pitch that gives the tone a flexible, tender, and rich sound.
+This is why most singers use vibrato instead of straight tones.

 - Different Types of Vibrato When Singing